tanimislam/howdy/docs/source/plex-core/cli_tools/plex_core_cli.rst

 .. code-block:: console

-   Usage: rsync_subproc [options]

-   Options:
+   usage: rsync_subproc [-h] [-S STRING] [-N NUMTRIES] [-D] [-R] {-P} ...

+   positional arguments:
+     {push}
+       push                push RSYNC credentials into configuration file.

+   optional arguments:
-     -h, --help            show this help message and exit -S STRING, --string=STRING
+     -h, --help            show this help message and exit -S STRING, --string STRING
 			   the globbed string to rsync from on the remote account.
 Default is "*.mkv".
-     -N NUMTRIES, --numtries=NUMTRIES
+     -N NUMTRIES, --numtries NUMTRIES
 			   number of attempts to go through an rsync process.
 Default is 10.
      -D, --debug           if chosen, then write debug output.
      -R, --reverse         If chosen, push files from local server to remote.
 Since files are deleted from source once done, you should probably make a copy of the source files if you want to still keep them afterwards.
-     -P, --push            push RSYNC credentials into configuration file.
-     -L LOCAL_DIR          Name of the local directory into which we download files and directory.
-Default is XXXX.
-     --ssh=SSHPATH         SSH path from which to get files.
-     --subdir=SUBDIR       name of the remote sub directory from which to get files.
-Optional.

 This executable provides a convenient higher-level command-line interface to rsync_ uploading and downloading that resumes on transfer failure, and deletes the origin files once the transfer is complete.
 One also does not need to execute this command in ``LOCAL_DIR``.

-The main rsync_ based uploading and downloading is described in :ref:`rsync_ based functionality`, and setting the SSH credentials, and local and remote locations, is described in :ref:`rsync_subproc settings with --push`.
+The main rsync_ based uploading and downloading is described in :ref:`rsync_ based functionality`.
+Setting the SSH credentials, and local and remote locations, is described in :ref:`rsync_subproc settings with push`.

 rsync_ based functionality
 ---------------------------